DV

 What is the difference between IVV and VOO?

-IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a basket approach, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
+IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index, while VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach.
 They are issued by iShares and Vanguard respectively.

 Can I hold both IVV and VOO?